Skip to main content

 • Separate campaigns per product line — so each product has its own commission structure and affiliate group

-• Client-specific campaigns — for agencies managing multiple clients through the Affiliate Manager
+• Client-specific campaigns — for businesses managing multiple products or programs through the Affiliate Manager

 • Time-limited campaigns — promotional campaigns with elevated commission rates for a fixed period, run alongside an always-on base campaign